Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 Composing was previously called "client-side-blending"
 {% endhint %}

+In a composition of multiple views, there is always a single **main view** and one or more **attached views**.
+The main view comes from the app that responded to a URI request from a web browser or from a `Self.GET`.
+The attached views are added to the main view based on the [attachment rules](view-model-attaching.md).

 ## Presentation and Content Separation

 Composing works by replacing or modifying the default structure of HTML elements used for the presentation.
 For this to work, content and presentation has to be separated.
 [Shadow DOM](https://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) handles this separation - the content is in light DOM and the presentation is in Shadow DOM.